Regarded as an obscure feature by some, the

 with statement is the preferred way to manage files rather than using the

 The fact is, most people couldn't be bothered enough to peek behind the scene of what is happening behind the scenes.
-Here's a tip, the underlying protocol is known as a context manager.
+Here's a tip, the underlying protocol is what is known as a context manager.

 - Context manager allows us to better manage these resources by telling an object what to do when created or destroyed

 - Using the